-- a) an outcome of a review of relevant sources of information on potential issues including: - i) guidelines by any relevant government authorities - ii) the provisions of any relevant environmental protection legislation - iii) any industry guidelines - iv) EISs for similar projects, any relevant commission of inquiry reports, determination reports and conditions of approval - v) relevant research or reference material - vi) relevant strategic plans or policies - vii) relevant preliminary studies or prefeasibility studies - b) an outcome of consultation with stakeholders including: - i) planning focus meetings, community focus meetings, community workshops or issues groups - ii) meetings with stakeholders (e.g. government agencies, particularly EPA, councils, major market representatives) - c) use of methodology such as the department's guideline Is an EIS required?
-(Department of Planning, 1995) or checklists or similar approaches.
+- a) the outcome of a review of relevant sources of information on potential issues including: - i) any relevant guidelines produced by NSW government authorities, relevant guidelines from other States or overseas, any industry guidelines - ii) EISs for similar projects, any relevant commission of inquiry reports, determination reports and conditions of approval, relevant research or reference material - iii) relevant strategic plans or policies - iv) relevant preliminary studies or prefeasibility studies - b) the outcome of consultation with stakeholders including planning focus meetings, community focus meetings, community workshops or issues groups, meetings with stakeholders (e.g. government agencies, particularly EPA, councils, major market representatives) - c) the use of methodology such as Is an EIS required?
+(Department of Planning, 1995) or checklists or similar approaches